GauravKumarKalindi/NttfExamBypasser/README.md

 Get gemini api key :
 https://aistudio.google.com/apikey  (its free )

+NOTE: MANY USER ARE FACING COPY PROBLEM SO USE THIS TO FIX IT : https://microsoftedge.microsoft.com/addons/detail/enable-copy-paste-ecp/lepcimpolkbhimlaabjbinhlohocmjal

 Add source file
 i will upadte the souce daily in this repo for e3 and m3 if possible